Ankle Surgery: Bone Fusion vs. Joint Replacement

 Although Craig knows he’ll probably have to have surgery again when the components wear out, he’s pleased with his choice.

-“There’s some soreness, which I was told will last a year,” says Homenko, who had surgery more than six months ago.
-“But it’s not the pain I had before.
-It’s great to be able to jog again.”
+“There’s some soreness, which I was told will last a year,” says Homenko,.
+“But it’s not the pain I had before the surgery.”